Image Wrap

 Police will also be looking for symptoms of Beverly Hills DUI, such as odor of alcohol on your breath or general discombobulation or uncoordination.
 Police may also ask you to submit to a preliminary alcohol screening (PAS) test.
 The breathalyzer is a machine that uses chemical analytics to determine your so-called blood alcohol concentration (BAC).
 If this number is greater than 0.08%, you can be arrested and charged with DUI in Southern California.

 Whether you have been arrested for the first time in your life — like Jaime Pressly was – or you are facing a second, third, or other multiple charge, you need and deserve superior legal representation.
 Connect immediately with a Los Angeles criminal defense attorney to get a free consultation.
-Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers is at your service.
+Attorney Michael Kraut of the Kraut Law Group Criminal & DUI Lawyers, Inc. is at your service.
 Attorney Kraut is an experienced, Harvard Law School educated former prosecutor who has tremendous connections with those in Los Angeles DUI community and who has an excellent track record and compassionate, systematic approach to client defense.

 Attorney Kraut’s Beverly Hills offices are located at 9107 Wilshire Boulevard, Suite 450, Beverly Hills, California 90212 (phone number 310-550-6935).